Ace the Campus Life: Shopping For The College Dorm Room

 Bedding

-Twin XL Sheet Sets with Side Phone Storage: 2 sets
+Twin XL Sheet Sets (2 sets – laundry motivation)

 Comforter/Blanket/ Duvet